 Online resources are listed in the

 Planning considerations for delivering legal studies programmes in years 11- 13 are covered in the

 Assessment is discussed in

 Te Tere Auraki is a Ministry of Education professional development strategy focusing on improving outcomes for Māori students in English-medium schools.
 This strategy supports four main Te Tere Auraki projects:

 - Te Kauhua

 - Te Mana Kōrero.

-Ka Hikitia - Managing for Success is the Māori Education Strategy to improving the performance of the education system for and with Māori.
+Ka Hikitia - Accelerating Success is the Māori Education Strategy to improving the performance of the education system for and with Māori.

 Last updated July 3, 2014